-Spaghetti & Mandolino - home page / Our magazine / The movement of the wine between arches and tears
+Spaghetti & Mandolino - home page / Our magazine / The movement of wine between arches and tears.

-The movement of the wine between arches and tears
+The movement of wine between arches and tears.

-How many times have we paused to stare at the wall of a freshly spilled glass of wine.
-We are enchanted by the slow flow and we try in various ways to interpret those strange drops that descend copiously, forming perfect arches.
-It is at this point that we begin to make assumptions, to give explanations; and we always find the coolest of the evening who explains everything to us... and maybe he even knows it.
-But why do arches form on the wall of the glass?
+How many times have we found ourselves staring at the wall of a glass just poured with wine.
+We are captivated by the slow flow and try in various ways to interpret those strange drops that fall abundantly forming perfect arches.
+It is at this point that we start making assumptions, giving explanations; and we always find the coolest person of the evening who explains everything to us… and maybe they really know.
+But why do the arches form on the wall of the glass?
 Why are the tears more or less slow?
-Why are the arches in spirits so tight and in wines instead wider?
+Why are the arches in spirits so narrow and in wines instead wider?
 What determines these phenomena?

-In wine there are two fundamental components that derive from fermentation processes and are called alcohol and glycerol.
-They are two compounds that are chemically defined as organic because they derive directly from nature and are not synthetic.
-Ethyl alcohol is formed from the transformation of sugars by yeasts; glycerol is a product derived from fermentation and is linked to the concentration of glucose.
-If this is in high quantity, more is released into the wine.
-In fact, the glycerine concentration in sweet wines is high and the same thing applies to wines deriving from grapes dried.
+In wine, there are two fundamental components derived from the fermentation processes known as alcohol and glycerol.
+They are two compounds that are chemically defined as organic because they come directly from nature and are not synthetic.
+Ethyl alcohol is formed from the transformation of sugars by yeast; glycerol is a by-product of fermentation and is linked to the concentration of glucose.
+If this is in high quantity, it is released more significantly into the wine.
+In fact, the concentration of glycerin in sweet wines is high, and the same applies to wines derived from grapes that are dried.

-Well, on the glass we can get an idea of the composition of the wine.
+Well, we can get an idea of the composition of the wine from the glass.

-In fact, the arcs and their width are determined by the alcohol that evaporates and then lifts the veil of the falling liquid.
-Glycerin, on the other hand, is the main component of tears, which will be more viscous and slower, the greater the concentration of this compound.
+In fact, the arches and their width are determined by the alcohol that evaporates and thus lifts the veil of the falling liquid.
+Glycerin, on the other hand, is the main component of the tears; the more viscous and slower they are, the greater the concentration of this compound.

-High and wide arches: alcohol concentration 13 — 16% Vol. (low glycerol concentration).
+Tall and wide arches: alcoholic concentration 13 – 16% Vol. (low glycerin concentration).

-Tall and narrow arches: alcohol concentration 13-17% Vol. (high glycerol concentration)
+Tall and narrow arches: alcoholic concentration 13-17% Vol. (high glycerin concentration)

-- if the arches are tall but wide, the wines will be alcoholic without a large body;
+- if the arches are tall but wide, the wines will be alcoholic without a great body;

-- if the arches are tall but tight, the wines will be alcoholic with a nice structure and texture on the palate (an Amarone, a Barolo, a Brunello behave like this!).
+- if the arches are tall but narrow, the wines will be alcoholic with a nice structure and consistency on the palate (an Amarone, a Barolo, a Brunello behave like this!).

 Fabio De Vecchi